sh00t2kill/HA-Bring-ToDo-List/README.md

 ## Usage

-To use it, add the shopping list integration from the integration page and fill in your credentials.
+Add the `Bring Todo List` integration from the HA Integrations page, and enter your credentials.